MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

    - **Basic**: Shows the name, description, type and status of your custom app.
    - **Keys**: Shows the connection string for your custom app, which you can copy and paste into your application.
-   - **Sample code**: Shows sample code, which you can refer to or copy to push the event data to this eventstream or pull the event data from this eventstram.
+   - **Sample code**: Shows sample code, which you can refer to or copy to push the event data to this eventstream or pull the event data from this eventstream.

    For each tab (**Basic** / **Keys** / **Sample code**), you can also switch three protocol tabs: **Eventhub**, **AMQP** and **Kafka** to access diverse protocol formats information: